 What exactly are Upskilling and Reskilling?

-Upskilling is the process of teaching current employees new skills that will help them in thriving in their job and help them in becoming more efficient.
+Upskilling teaches current employees new skills that will help them thrive in their job and help them become efficient.

 Reskilling focuses on teaching employees new and upcoming skills to do a different or more advanced job.

 5 Powerful Reasons For Upskilling and Reskilling Employees in Times like These

 1. Increase Productivity:

 Experts are saying that remote working is here to stay.

 But will the working style in the remote world remain the same as the traditional office?
 Of course not.

 Employers should upskill and reskill employees from all generations to accommodate traditional office-going employees in the digital world.
 Digital competency is a fundamental skill now, yet only a fraction of the current workforce is digitally native.